mikan-laboratory/ghost-remix/README.md

    - If you want to inspect the database, you can manually trigger a GUI from the Tilt UI.

 4. The Node engine is set to 18.19 in package.json to match the production runtime.
+This follows the Ghost team's advice.
+You can find more information [here](https://ghost.org/docs/faq/node-versions/#why-follow-lts).
 Using a different version locally shouldn't be an issue, but you will see a warning when you run `npm install`.
 If you want to use this version in development, you can use a tool like [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script) to manage multiple Node versions.

 ### Theme